caternuson/rpi-laser/README.md

 $ cd rpi-laser
 $ sudo python laser_server.py
 ```
+This will start a server which you can access via a web browser.

 # Configure
 Set the ```PORT``` to desired port to be used by server: